acidsloth/protofuzz/README.md

 Limitations:<br/>
 -lib blackboxprotobuf sometimes fail to reencode certian payloads<br/> -some payloads are reencoded differently<br/>
--Protobuf wordlist must not break json eg. quote should be \" etc<br/>
+-If -x is used wordlist must not break json eg. quote should be \" etc<br/>